Patricia Bosworth: Journalist

 In the mid-1960s, Bosworth left acting to become a journalist.
-She gained notice as a writer with several Broadway-focused features and interviews published in New York magazine and the New York Times.
+She gained notice as a writer with several Broadway-focused features and interviews published in New York magazine and The New York Times.
 In November 1965, she was one of three people on the staff of Screen Stars magazine.
-Subsequently she worked at Magazine Management Company alongside Mario Puzo, who was then beginning drafts of his novel The Godfather.
-From 1969 to 1972 Bosworth was senior editor of McCall's; she served as managing editor of Harper's Bazaar from 1972 to 1974.
+Subsequently she worked at Magazine Management Company with Mario Puzo, who was then beginning drafts of his novel The Godfather.
+From 1969 to 1972, Bosworth was senior editor of McCall's; she served as managing editor of Harper's Bazaar from 1972 to 1974.
 Penthouse founder Bob Guccione hired Bosworth as executive editor of the erotic women's magazine Viva from 1974 to 1976.
-During the 1970s and 1980s, Bosworth reviewed numerous books for The New York Times, wrote freelance art pieces for the Times, Time Life, and other national magazines, and contributed a monthly column on arts and entertainment to Working Woman magazine.
+During the 1970s and 1980s, Bosworth reviewed numerous books for The New York Times, wrote freelance art pieces for the Times, Time Life, and other national magazines, and she contributed a monthly column on arts and entertainment to Working Woman magazine.

 Bosworth was an editor at Mirabella from 1993 to 1995.
-She was first hired as a contributing editor at Vanity Fair in 1984, under Tina Brown’s editorship of the magazine, and served in that capacity until 1991.
-She continued to freelance for the magazine until 1997, when she rejoined as contributing editor under Graydon Carter’s leadership, a position she held to the end of her life.
+She was first hired as a contributing editor at Vanity Fair in 1984 under Tina Brown’s editorship of the magazine, and she served in this capacity until 1991.
+She continued to freelance for the magazine until 1997 when she rejoined as contributing editor under Graydon Carter’s leadership, a position she held to the end of her life.
 Her profile of Elia Kazan and his reflections on the Hollywood Blacklist, published in a spring 1999 issue of Vanity Fair, won Bosworth the Front Page Award from the Newswomen's Club of New York.